skchanah/MiniGPT/README.md

 Adopted from Assignment from course CS224N, Stanford University

-This GPT-like model is highly simplified and aimed to predict the origin of a target based on a given corpus.
+This GPT-1-like model is highly simplified and aimed to predict the origin of a target based on a given corpus.

 ## Main Directory